3801: 2008–2020 overhaul

 Painting of the locomotive in lined green commenced in early March and was completed by the end of that month.
 The relaunch of the locomotive was planned for the 27 March with rides on that weekend leading up to the locomotive's planned presence at several other upcoming events but due to the COVID-19 pandemic the relaunch was postponed.
 On 15 May 2020, 3801 performed an adhesion test hauling a 318-tonne train in simulated wet weather conditions up the 1-in-40 graded Cowan Bank.

 The locomotive returned to service on 13 March 2021.

 Custodianship organisations

-It was decided during 1983 restoration that a separate organisation needed to be formed to manage 3801 when it returned to service.
+It was decided during the 1983 restoration that a separate organisation needed to be formed to manage 3801 when it returned to service.
 In 1984, 3801 Limited was established to oversee the operation of the locomotive.
 The State Rail Authority, the New South Wales Rail Transport Museum and the Australian Railway Historical Society were former stakeholders.
 In 2005 RailCorp advised that 3801 Limited's fixed-term 20-year lease would not be renewed.
 The locomotive is currently in the custody of Transport Heritage NSW, the most recent evolution of the former NSW Rail Transport Museum.